-Stay Home and Stay Safe is one of the public health measures promoted by the Ministry of Health in Uganda, critical to slow the spread of COVID-19.
+Stay Home and Stay Safe is one of the public health measures promoted by the Ministry of Health in Uganda, critical to the slow the spread of COVID-19.
 This means that one should not leave their home, unless they absolutely have to.
 It also means working from home and restrict routine interactions with friends, visitors and community members.
 Everyone in Uganda is mandated to implement the Stay Home, Stay Safe strategy, implemented since 21st March, a day following the identification of the first COVID-19 case in Uganda.

 Connecting digitally with neighbours in the community